Clifftech123/Image-Uploader-sever/README.md

 # Nest  mangoDB   auth API
 ## Description

-GitHub Copilot: Sure, here's an improved version of the description:

 This project is an API for user authentication built with NestJS and MongoDB.
 Users can register and log in to the system using a username and password.
 Passport.js is used for authentication, providing a secure and reliable way to manage user sessions.